 5. PR Writer

-This guide to writing press releases will give you a good idea of whether it’s something that appeals to you.
+Is this the work from home online job for you?
+This guide to writing press releases will give you a good idea of whether being a freelance writer specialized in PR is a good job for you.

 6. Sales Writer

 If you can write persuasive sales copy, you could find yourself in a high paying freelance writing niche.
 Rates are hugely variable, but good quality clients are prepared to pay big bucks for copy that converts and makes them money.
 The best-rated sales writers on Upwork have rates ranging from $25 – $250 per hour.
 Those doing this kind of writing tend to be freelance writers, and there are lots of related jobs on the normal sites.